Divine Chocolate: Ownership

 In 2015 UK and US businesses merged, giving Kuapa Kokoo a 44% share of the new company - still the biggest share.
 Divine Chocolate Ltd (UK) has acquired the 69% of Divine Chocolate Inc (USA) that was in other ownership, through a mutually agreed share swap, resulting in Divine Chocolate Ltd owning 100% of Divine Chocolate Inc., whilst bringing in some minority shareholdings to Divine UK.

+2025: Ghanaian cooperative Kuapa Kokoo maintains a 20% share in the company.
+German company Ludwig Weinrich is the new majority shareholder of Divine Chocolate.

 Awards

 Divine Chocolate was a runner-up in the 2002 Worldaware Award for small businesses.
 The nomination recognized Divine Chocolate for "its courageous and creative marketing stance in favour of fair trade in the highly competitive chocolate confectionery market".

 Divine Chocolate was voted Observer Best Ethical Business in 2008, and Best Social Enterprise in 2007.
 Divine was also voted Favourite Fairtrade Product by Good Housekeeping in 2008.
 Two Divine products have received 2013 Great Taste Awards (Guild of Fine Food).
 Most recently Divine was named Favourite Fairtrade Product in UK, awarded Social Enterprise of the Year 2014, and won the 2015 Guardian Sustainable Business Award for Social Impact Innovation.